assetgraph/assetgraph/README.rst

   remote server via http.
 * Find explicit dependencies between JavaScript and CSS and roll them out as ``<script>`` and ``<link rel='stylesheet'>`` tags in your HTML.
-For now only the ExtJS 4 syntax and a homegrown `one.include` syntax are supported, but the parsing phase can be adapted to almost any syntax.
-More script loaders will be added later.
+For now require.js/AMD, the ExtJS 4 syntax and a homegrown `one.include` syntax are supported, but the parsing phase can be adapted to almost any syntax.
+Support for more script loaders will be added on demand.
 * Bundle and inline CSS and JavaScript.
 * Create a cache manifest with references to all the assets your web app needs to be usable offline.